ShaeDelany/docchat/README.md

 docchat>
 ```

-You can help this by going to the *messages* accumulator and editing the 'content' on line 211 of **docchat.py** program file.
+You can help this by going to the *messages* accumulator and editing the 'content' on line 211 of the **docchat.py** program file in the repository.

 ## GIF Demo!